nopara73/Hosszueletesites/PodcastWorkflow.md

 0. Set pace to fast
 0. Edit the first 5 minutes and the last 5 minutes heavily.
-0. Manual check through the whole episode for: removed dramatic pauses, cuts made at the wrong time and grammar check (in the transcript you can fix often misspelled words with a one time change)
+0. Manual check through the whole episode for: removed dramatic pauses, cuts made at the wrong time, repetition (guest realises he said something wrong and corrects himself) and grammar check (in the transcript you can fix often misspelled words with a one time change)
-0. Pay attention for interesting topics around the 1 minute mark (no longer)
+0. Pay attention for interesting topics around 1 minute in length
-0. Add few second intro and outro (Gymnopédie remix) The first segment is either the copied open loop or the first question and answer.
+0. Add intro and outro (Gymnopédie remix) The first segment is either the copied open loop or the first question and answer.
 Note it sometimes could even take 10 minutes if the guest wishes to speak a lot about the first topic.
 NACK: I think after 10 minutes you shouldn't play an intro. it would break the viewing experience for those who already watched it for 10 minutes.
 Play it in the first 90 seconds of the episode.

 ## Sidenotes